 User Experience (UX)

-During Kanopi’s discovery phase, we identified several opportunities to improve ACCFB’s information architecture.
-We took those findings and applied them to a tailored UX strategy, creating an optimized site map with clear pathways for users to surface information relevant to their needs.
+During our discovery phase, we identified several opportunities to improve ACCFB’s information architecture.
+We applied our findings to a tailored UX strategy, creating an optimized site map with clear pathways for users to find relevant information quickly.

-With content and UX strategy in place, Kanopi crafted wireframes that acted as structural blueprints for key page layouts and components on the soon-to-be redesigned Food Now Program website.
+With content and UX strategy in place, we crafted wireframes that acted as structural blueprints for key page layouts and components on the soon-to-be redesigned Food Now Program website.

-By undertaking thorough user research at the start of the project, Kanopi surfaced what users want and need from the Food Now Program site, creating a content and UX strategy that meets both user and ACCFB needs.
+By undertaking thorough user research at the start of the project, we identified what users want and need from the Food Now Program site, creating a content and UX strategy that meets both user and ACCFB needs.

-Next, our creative team crafted mood boards and wireframes to help lay the groundwork for visual direction and design, presenting user interface, typography, imagery, and color options tailored to the Program.
+Next, our creative team crafted mood boards and wireframes to help lay the groundwork for visual direction and design, presenting user interface, typography, imagery, and color options.

-Kanopi’s strategy, design, and development teams worked closely together to ensure solutions were workable and that the ACCFB’s site would be as easy to update from the backend as it is to navigate on the front end.
+Our strategy, design, and development teams worked together closely to ensure all solutions were workable — and that the new site would be as easy to update from the backend as it is to navigate on the front end.

-By introducing action-based main navigation and prominent call-to-action buttons, users can find what they need fast, whether they want food delivered or require help applying for California’s CalFresh Food Program.
+By introducing action-based main navigation and prominent call-to-action buttons, users can find what they need fast — whether they want food delivered or need help applying for California’s CalFresh Food Program.

 A user-friendly location finder was a top priority for the Food Now Program.
 People can now find pantries nearest to them with just a click of their mouse.

-Key information about each pantry is displayed for the user, including drive length, opening hours, intake forms they need to fill out before visiting, and details about their next closest pantries if their nearest one is closed.
-The new site connects with an external database to get individual pantry details, ensuring the site is always up to date with the latest information automatically.
+Key information about each pantry is displayed for the user, including approximate drive time and any intake forms that are needed.
+The new site connects with an external database to get individual pantry details, ensuring the site is always up-to-date with the latest information automatically.

-The launch day of the redesigned site is just the beginning.
-Kanopi has set benchmarks to measure the new site’s performance, surveying users for feedback and training the ACCFB team to collect vital data on how people use the site to provide continuous website improvement.
+Launching the redesigned site was just the beginning, however.
+We’ve set benchmarks to measure the new site’s performance, which include surveying users for feedback and training the ACCFB team to collect vital site usage data — all of which will help us provide ongoing website improvement.